-This is Part 1 of a 4 part series.
+This is Part 1 of a 4 part series on cognitive theory in medicine.
 The future holds:

 You may be tempted to think that these biases don’t affect you, even if you can recognize them in others.
 The blind spot bias describes the tendency to fail to recognize one’s own errors and it appears to be hardwired into the human mind.
 However, the tendency towards cognitive errors is not a comment on intelligence.
 Rationality and intelligence are different.
 Just like intelligence won’t allow you to solve advanced mathematical algorithms without training in mathematics, you will not master rationality without studying its processes and known errors.